ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 (corresponding to max divergence), followed by
 $(\epsilon, \delta)$-differential privacy (a.k.a. approximate
 differential privacy, corresponding to the $\delta$-approximate max divergence).
+I show a characterisation of the $(\epsilon, \delta)$-differential privacy conditioned $\epsilon$-differential privacy.
-I show the $\epsilon$-dp for Laplace mechanism and, using some tail bounds, the approximate dp for the Gaussian mechanism.
+Also, as examples, I illustrate the $\epsilon$-dp with Laplace mechanism and, using some common tail bounds, the approximate dp with the Gaussian mechanism.

-Then I continue to state and prove the composition theorems for approximate differential privacy, as well as the subsampling theorem (a.k.a. amplification theorem).
+Then I continue to show the effect of combinatorial and sequential compositions of randomised queries (called mechanisms) on privacy by stating and proving the composition theorems for differential privacy, as well as the effect of mixing mechanisms, by presenting the subsampling theorem (a.k.a. amplification theorem).

-In Part 2, I discuss the Rényi differential privacy, corresponding to the Rényi divergence.
+In Part 2, I discuss the Rényi differential privacy, corresponding to the Rényi divergence, a study of the moment generating functions the divergence between probability measures to derive the tail bounds.

 Like in Part 1, I prove a composition theorem and a subsampling theorem.

 I also attempt to reproduce a seemingly better moment bound for the Gaussian mechanism with subsampling, with one intermediate step which I